lantanagroup/fhir-ndh/input/pagecontent/index.md

 ![concetDiagram](NDH Architectures and Workflow.png)

-In this diagram, RESTful FHIR APIs facilitate the movement of data into and out of a verified healthcare directory at different points, including:
+In this diagram, RESTful FHIR APIs facilitate the movement of data into and out of NDH at different points, including:

 - Attestation: Individuals and organizations (via an authorized representative) attest to information about themselves, their relationships, and services for inclusion in the NDH.
 See [below](attestation-ig.html) for more information about attestitation.
 - Validation: An implementer of the NDH must validate attested data against the underlying standards defined.
 See [below](verification-ig.html) for more information about validation.